- What Causes Folliculitis?

 Can You Use Apple Cider Vinegar for Folliculitis?

-Yes, a dilute apple cider vinegar rinse can be a great way of managing folliculitis.
+Yes, a diluted apple cider vinegar rinse can be a great way of managing folliculitis.

 Can You Use Coconut Oil for Folliculitis?